Exploring the crystal cave in Ohio on Put-In-Bay island and the glacial grooves on Kelleys Island are must-do activities when visiting the area.

 While we made our way through the cave, I found myself on the edge of the main group in a side tunnel that circles back to the base of the stairs.
 I walked through this tunnel to get behind the group, and as they exited through the tunnel, I was able to take pictures that would show the cave and not a tight pack of 20 tourists.

-The winery owners call the cave the largest Celestine geode in the world, and tours are offered May through September.
-This tour is a wonderful experience for anyone who is able to walk down stairs and through a crystal-lined cave.
-After the cave tour, we toured through the winery, learning about the process, then went to the tasting room.
+The winery owners call the cave the largest Celestine geode in the world, and tours are offered from May through September.
+This tour is a wonderful experience for anyone who is able to walk downstairs and through a crystal-lined cave.
+After the cave tour, we toured through the winery, learned about the process and then went to the tasting room.
 I enjoyed their wine and went home with a bottle of their dessert ice wine.
 It is made from grapes picked after the winter frosts have set in, making a very sweet sipping wine.